Which homotopy algebras come from transfer?: Classifying transferred structures

 \begin{proof}[Proof of Prop.\ \ref{prop:weq}] Since $f_1$ is a quasi-isomorphism of chain complexes by assumption, $(A,d,\bfmu)$ is weakly equivalent to its transfer $(A',d',\bfnu)$.
 Weak equivalence is an equivalence relation, therefore (iii) is equivalent to (vi).
-On the other hand, by definition, a weak equivalence is a zig-zag of quasi-isomorphisms of $A_\infty$-algebras, and each arrow of this zig-zag can be inverted by Lemma \ref{lem:quasi-inv}.
+On the other hand, by definition, a weak equivalence is a zig-zag of $A_\infty$-quisms, and each arrow of this zig-zag can be inverted by Lemma \ref{lem:quasi-inv}.
 This makes the remaining equivalences clear. \end{proof}